tinted-theming/home/styling.md

 **Guidelines**

-- Colors `base00` to `base07` are typically variations of a single hue and run from darkest to lightest.
+- Colors `base00` to `base07` are typically a wide gradient of a single hue.
 These colors are used for foreground and background, status bars, line highlighting and such.
+	- For a dark scheme, these colors should span from darkest to lightest. (`base00` is the darkest)
+	- For a light scheme, these colours should span from lightest to darkest. (`base00` is the lightest)
 - Colors `base08` to `base0F` are typically individual acddent colors used for syntax highlighting (types, operators, classes, variables, etc.)
-- To create a dark scheme, colors `base00` to `base07` should span from darkest to lightest.
-  - For a light scheme, these colours should span from lightest to darkest.

-### Classic Schemes
+### Base16 - The Default "Base" 16 Slots

-Classic schemes specify only the original 16 base colors.
-The semantic meaning of each base color (when syntax highighlighting) is listed below.
+The default semantic meaning/mappings(s) of each slot (for syntax highighlighting) are listed below.

 - **base00** - Default Background
 - **base01** - Lighter Background (Used for status bars, line number and folding marks)